rocky-linux/documentation/docs/guides/desktop/mate_installation.md

     ![eula](images/eula.png)

-    Go ahead and click the **I accept license agreement** check box, and then click **Done.** This will get you to the final screen as far as the installation is concerned.
+    Go ahead and click the **I accept the license agreement** check box, and then click **Done**.
+This will get you to the final screen as far as the installation is concerned.
 On this screen, click **Finish Configuration**.

     ![mate_finish](images/mate_finish.png)